Stories from the Nakasendo

 They are found in people.

-She simply comes, cleans, smiles, and welcomes people who pass through the village.
+She simply comes, cleans, smiles, and welcomes the people who pass through the village.

 Whenever I see her, she greets travelers with a warm smile.

-“Why do you clean the restrooms, even though it does not bring you any money?”
+“Why do you continue cleaning the restrooms, even though it does not bring much money?”

 “Because it feels good when things become clean.